AlexandreFoley/QuantiT/Readme.md

 ### build PyTorch
-Pytorch is a rather large project, and as such can take a long time to build. if you do not need the debug symbols, you can [download](https://pytorch.org/get-started/locally/) libtorch in release mode and drop it in \<path to QuanTT\>/extern/pytorch/torch.
+Pytorch is a rather large project, and as such can take a long time to build. if you do not need the debug symbols, you can [download](https://pytorch.org/get-started/locally/) libtorch in release mode and drop it in \<path to QuantiT\>/extern/pytorch/torch.
-If you do so, you must make sure QuanTT is configure accordingly to pytorch (only release currently avaible for most platform).
+If you do so, you must make sure QuantiT is configure accordingly to pytorch (only release currently avaible for most platform).
 Note that pytorch precompiled in debug mode is also available for windows.

 Otherwise follow the instruction below.

 on the command line, begin with the following:

-	cd <path to QuanTT>
+	cd <path to QuantiT>
 	git submodule update --init --recursive

-This will download the submodules necessary for QuanTT to compile and work: pytorch and all its' dependencies We must then compile pytorch.
+This will download the submodules necessary for QuantiT to compile and work: pytorch and all its' dependencies We must then compile pytorch.

 	cd extern/pytorch